What can we learn by exploring interests in our life outside the classroom? Explore this personal reflection of doing just that while in high school.

 Real living is living for others. — Bruce Lee

 Today I work with high school students.
 I see that when they engage with the world around them in meaningful ways, they grow too, and become more focused, and often gain purpose and direction.

 I meet with 17 and 18-year-old students regularly, and I read a lot of their college essays.
 This is one way I can glimpse into their life outside the classroom.
 I get to see what makes them tick and to see how they can hopefully contribute to this world.
 The students who are engaged in activities that extend outside of the classroom are often the ones who do have a sense of purpose, a sense of belonging, and a sense of self-worth.

 Knowing is not enough, we must apply.
 Willing is not enough, we must do. — Bruce Lee

-Whether it is from the responsibility of a part time job, competing in a sport, drumming in a punk band, traveling, volunteering, or teaching young white belts how to properly breathe like I did, students naturally come to realize how exposure to other cultures, collaboration with others, and service are invaluable life skills.
-They instinctively appreciate that these skills and the humility and resilience they gain from engaging in their community in a myriad ways beyond school ultimately mean so much more to their self-worth and well-being than a letter grade in a class.
+Whether it is from the responsibility of a part-time job, competing in a sport, drumming in a punk band, traveling, volunteering, or teaching young white belts how to properly breathe as I did, students naturally come to realize how exposure to other cultures, collaboration with others, and service are invaluable life skills.
+They instinctively appreciate that these skills and the humility and resilience they gain from engaging in their community in myriad ways beyond school ultimately mean so much more to their self-worth and well-being than a letter grade in a class.
 The moments that change us in life are those experiences that are hard and new—those that leave us challenged, nervous, and scared.
 Yet often with practice and perseverance, we eventually succeed.
 When we step out of our comfort zones, mess up, and eventually get it, we grow as humans.

 You must be shapeless, formless, like water.
 When you pour water in a cup, it becomes the cup.
 When you pour water in a bottle, it becomes the bottle.
 When you pour water in a teapot, it becomes the teapot.
 Water can drip and it can crash.
 Become like water my friend.— Bruce Lee